chapmanb/cloudbiolinux/doc/remote_gui.md

 ## FreeNX

+FreeNX is a fast version of the X protocol.

 Make sure freenx is installed on the VM.
 CloudBioLinux comes with scripts for setting up freenx.

 (to be filled in)

+## X over ssh

+Normally you have ssh access to the remote VM.
+You can use X-windows programs remotely, provided you have a local X server (always on Linux and OSX).
+Just login with the -X switch

+      ssh -X user@$hostIP

+in the terminal type an X program, e.g.

+      firefox

+and the program should display locally (running remotely).